Izabela88/cupandcake/README.md

 ## Testing

-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+The W3C Markup Validator and W3C CSS Validator Services and JSHint were used to validate every page of the project to ensure there were no syntax errors in the project.

 - [W3C Markup Validator](https://validator.w3.org/) - [Results]()
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - [Results]()